Vivek300820/fraud_detection_experiments/README.md

 1. Open the notebook in Google Colab.
 2. Run the dependency install cell (`!pip install xgboost shap imbalanced-learn`).
 3. Run the upload cell and select `creditcard.csv` when prompted.
-   - Alternative: mount Google Drive and point `DATA_PATH` at the file instead of uploading each time.
+ -Alternative: mount Google Drive and point `DATA_PATH` at the file instead of uploading each time.
 4. Run all remaining cells in order, top to bottom.

 ## Pipeline